-The Physics minor (minimum of 20 cr) is designed for chemistry majors, mathematics and computer science majors, pre-engineering students, and others with the appropriate mathematics background.
+The Physics minor (minimum of 20 credits) is designed for chemistry majors, mathematics and computer science majors, pre-engineering students, and others with the appropriate mathematics background.
 The physics minor includes two semesters of university physics (preferable) or college physics with labs and 12 credits of physics above 300 level (excluding PHY 300).
-Chemistry majors electing to minor in physics may not count physical chemistry as credit toward both the major and the minor.
+Students may count CHE 356 and CHE 357 towards the physics minor.
 A minimum grade of C is required in all minor courses.